 Most Belgians just wear jeans, sneakers or somewhat warmer shoes, a sweater, and a warm jacket in the winter months.
-It’s always a good idea to pack a shawl and gloves, and an umbrella.
+It’s always a good idea to pack a scarf, gloves, and an umbrella.
 A warm hat can be nice to have too – often, the wind and the humidity make it feel colder than it actually is.

-Once again – it’s best to check the weather forecast a few days before your trip so that you can pack accordingly.
+Once again, it’s best to check the weather forecast a few days before your trip so that you can pack accordingly.
 Needless to say, you’ll need somewhat different clothes and shoes if it’s 10°C (50°F), or -5°C (23°F)…

 During the darkest time of the year – in December – you can expect to have about 8 hours of daylight in Belgium.
 It usually gets light around 8.30 AM and doesn’t get dark until around 5 PM.

 If you visit Belgium in January, you’ll have about 9 hours of daylight, and in February – over 10 hours already.
 Still, it gets dark quite early and you need to be prepared for long dar evenings.